richmahn/en_tn/gal/front/intro.md

 #### How does Paul use the terms "law" and "grace" in the Book of Galatians? ####

 These terms are used in a relatively unique way in Galatians.
 There is an important teaching in Galatians about Christian living.
 Under the law of Moses, righteous or holy living required a person to follow a set of rules and regulations.
 As Christians, holy living is now motivated by grace.
 This means that Christians have freedom in Christ and are not required to follow a specific set of rules.
-Instead, Christians are to live a holy life out of thankfulness for the grace God has shown.
+Instead, Christians are to live a holy life because they are thankful for the grace God has shown.
 This is called "the law of Christ."
 (See: [[rc://en/tw/dict/bible/kt/righteous]] and [[rc://en/tw/dict/bible/kt/holy]])

-#### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####
+#### What did Paul mean by the expression "in Christ," "in the Lord," etc.? ####

 This kind of expression occurs in 1:22; 2:4, 17; 3:14, 26, 28; 5:6, 10.
-Paul means in general to express the idea of very close union with Christ and the believers.
-At the same time, he often intends to signal other kinds of relationships.
-See, for example, "when we seek for God to justify us in Christ" (2:17), where Paul speaks of justification by means of Christ.
+Paul meant to express the idea of s very close union with Christ and the believers.
+At the same time, he often intended other meanings as well.
+See, for example, "when we seek for God to justify us in Christ" (2:17), where Paul spoke of being justified by means of Christ.

 Please see the introduction to the Book of Romans for more details about this kind of expression.